Get,

 • Cramps

-Of all castor oil benefits, its laxative uses are widely considered as proven but overdosing or allergic reaction can be a real risk.
+Of all castor oil benefits, its laxative uses are commonly recognised, but overdosing or allergic reaction can be a real risk.

 Dr. Rajeev Singh, BAMS